Anackor/design-pattern/README.md

    └── README.md
    ```

+In some examples, you'll notice the absence of DTOs, Handlers, or Controllers.
+These components have already been demonstrated in earlier examples, and their patterns, benefits, and usage are considered established.
+To focus on core design patterns and avoid unnecessary duplication, the following examples will omit them unless their inclusion adds specific value.

 ## Design Patterns Implemented
 The project follows a **modular DDD** structure with some design patterns.
 Below are the patterns implemented and their locations: